 The following curriculum rubric details the core competencies to be included in the 15 hour Kentucky Family Leadership Academy training.
 This training is a prerequisite for a potential Youth or Family Peer Support Specialist (YPSS and FPSS).

 Overview of Core Competency Recommendations

-Core Competencies recommended as in-person, face to face training include:
+Core Competencies include: